sourcegraph/careers/job-descriptions/software-engineer.md

 Our small team consists of talented, mature, collaborative, driven individuals who are attracted to the massive problem we are tackling.
 We work in an open environment that treats people in a first-class manner and provides them with ownership, responsibility, and autonomy.

+### Benefits

+In addition to competitive pay and equity, [we provide many benefits](https://github.com/sourcegraph/careers#benefits) to keep you happy, healthy, and productive.

 ### About the role

 You will: